NemesisRE/dinner/README.md

 #Android Dinner
 *...if you have no time to breakfast, brunch or lunch.*

-of Android Roms, handling brunch and lunch commands.

 Android Dinner is a build script for comfortable and automated building of Android Roms.